mirumee/satchless/doc/index.rst

     * Single python class describes single class of products

-If you already have some experience with other e-commerce platforms the above statements might not sound and feel that natural from the first glance so let us draw some background behind them first.
-Most of the frameworks that we came across in a past took quite the opposite direction.
+If you already have some experience with other e-commerce platforms the above statements might not sound and feel that natural at first glance so let us draw some background behind them first.
+Most of the frameworks that we came across in the past took quite the opposite direction.
 Platforms like Satchmo, LFS or Oscar built their tightly coupled architectures around a single Product model representing any of the products.
 Unfortunately, even if this seems an obvious and handy choice it’s not likely to be the best one in our opinion.